sentenial/developer-docs/pages/prodOpenBanking/ob_quickstartpart.md

 ## Checkout Mode

+{% include note.html content="CHECKOUT and REDIRECT is only available for merchants who want to process GBP payments; if you want to process EUR transactions then you must go with either the SELF-HOSTED or SELF-HOSTED-CALLBACK integration."%}

 As a partner, you will need to interact with the Nuapay Open Banking services on behalf of your merchants.
 In this example we will assume that you want to set up a payment for Merchant X but do not have the merchant identifier and need to query the `GET /organisations` service to retrieve it as a first step.

 Call the following services in this order